AND DEBT CONSOLIDATION!

 Q: How much does it cost?

 A: The rule of thumb is that there is about a $300 monthly payment for every $10,000 of debt you want to include in your Ch-128 plan (which includes all attorney fees and trustee administration expenses which you also pay through your plan).
-For an exact estimate of what your monthly payments would be with the debts you wish to include, see "DOING THE MATH" in the outline.
+Call or email me for an exact estimate of what your monthly payments would be with the debts you wish to include.

 A: Normally, yes - but I offer clients an option for sending in their payments directly to the trustee's office themselves as a "self-pay," keeping their employers and nosy co-workers out of it entirely.